CARomein/PageXML_Entity_Recognition_Resolutions_Overijssel/README.md

 - Subsequent runs should be faster (10-30 seconds per file)
 - Large files with many TextLines naturally take longer
 - Close other applications to free up RAM
+- Process collections in batches if necessary

 ### No entities found

-**Problem:** Script completes but reports 0 entities tagged
+**Problem:** Script completes but reports 0 files processed

 **Solutions:**
 - Verify the model file is correct for the entity type
 - Check that TextLine elements contain text (Unicode elements)
 - Ensure text is in Dutch (models trained on Dutch)
-- Try a different document to verify the model works
+- Try a different collection to verify the model works
 - Check that the text is historical Dutch (modern Dutch may have lower recall)
+- Verify XML files are well-formed

 ### Encoding errors